 In this section, we introduce research on sensing with wearable devices, the use of smart watches, and the use of pulse data.

-\subsection{Sensing with wearable devices}
+\subsection{Sensing with Wearable Devices}

-Ham et al. \cite{smart_wristband} have proposed a wristband-type device as an input device for smart glasses.
-This device is equipped with a touch panel and an inertial measurement unit, and can be operated by touch or a motion such as a twist of the wrist.
-Since the device can be used by wearing it on the wrist, the user's movement is not restricted and has a high degree of freedom.
-A touch panel was used for pointing to improve the stability of the input.
-Hernandez et al. \cite{bioglass} propose a method for recognizing pulse rate and respiration rate from data obtained from the accelerometer, gyroscope, and camera built into Google Glass, a head-worn wearable device.
-Nishajith et al. \cite{smart_cap} designed and implemented Smart Cap as a wearable device to assist the visually impaired with situational awareness.
-The device consists of a Raspberry Pi 3, a Raspberry Pi NoIR Camera V2, an earphone, and a power supply.
-The Raspberry Pi NoIR (No Infrared) Camera V2 is an infrared camera module for the Raspberry Pi.
-The object detected in the image obtained by this infrared camera is described by voice through an earphone.
-Bello et al. \cite{MoCapaci} proposed a wearable system that detects body postures and gestures without the need for sensors to be firmly fixed to the body or integrated into a tight-fitting garment.
-They implemented a prototype ``MoCaBlazer'' using a standard men's blazer, and conducted evaluation experiments with 14 subjects.
-For the recognition of 20 actions, the system achieved average recognition accuracy results of 97.18\% for leave one recording out and 86.25\% for user independent recognition.
-These are all researches on wearable devices that are worn on body parts, and researches using devices of various shapes have been conducted.\par
+There is much research on wearable devices that are worn on body parts, and devices of various shapes have been investigated.
+Ham et al. \cite{smart_wristband} proposed a wristband-type device as an input device for smart glasses.
+The device is equipped with a touch panel and an inertial measurement unit, and it can be operated by touch or with a motion such as a twist of the wrist.
+Because the device is simply worn on the wrist, it offers a high degree of freedom by not restricting the user's movement.
+A touch panel is used for pointing to improve the input stability.
+Hernandez et al. \cite{bioglass} proposed a method for acquiring the pulse rate and respiration rate from data obtained from the accelerometer, gyroscope, and camera built into Google Glass, a head-mounted wearable device.
+Nishajith et al. \cite{smart_cap} designed and implemented ``Smart Cap,'' a wearable device to assist the visually impaired with situational awareness.
+The device consists of a Raspberry Pi 3, a Raspberry Pi NoIR Camera v2 (an infrared camera module for the Raspberry Pi), an earphone, and a power supply.
+The infrared camera obtains an image, and the object detected in the image is described by voice through the earphone.\par

+For a non-optical approach, Bello et al. \cite{MoCapaci} proposed a wearable system that detects body postures and gestures without requiring sensors to be firmly fixed to the body or integrated into a tight-fitting garment.
+They implemented a prototype, ``MoCaBlazer,'' by using a standard men's blazer, and they conducted evaluation experiments with 14 subjects.
+For recognition of 20 actions, the system achieved average recognition accuracy of 97.18\% for leave-one-recording-out evaluation and 86.25\% for user-independent recognition.\par

-Vargas et al. \cite{Brainwear} developed an open-source EEG sensing module with the state-of-the-art analog front-end that is pin/protocol-compatible with popular ecosystems in the wearable and DIY community, with the aim of facilitating broad use of EEG sensing in multi-modal smart garments.
-They conducted the evaluation experiment using a proof of concept application of the system in a normal baseball cap, and concluded that the system achieved similar levels of recognition as other neuroscience studies with dedicated instruments.
-R\"{o}ddiger et al. \cite{earables} conducted a study with seven different market-available earables targeted at daytime usage worn by 14 participants each to investigate the comfort and wearability of the earables during sleep.
-The results showed that devices which occupy more space of the outer ear canal with rigid parts are less desirable.
-Vekemans et al. \cite{MOTUS} implemented ``MOTUS'', a prototype watchback tactile display that conveys emotions, to explore the potential of emotion expression by displaying tactile texture patterns on the wrist.
-A preliminary guessability study with the prototype showed agreement between texture patterns and the users' interpretation of emotions.
-Zhou et al. \cite{CoRSA} developed ``CoRSA'', a lightweight system that enables existing sports apparel with cardiorespiratory monitoring capabilities with system-inpackage (SiP) and system-on-chip (SoC) sensors, which are popular in the wearable computing community.
-Other studies using ring \cite{wearable_ring1, wearable_ring2, TypingRing, ElectroRing}, belt \cite{wearable_belt1, SmartBelt, WaistonBeltX, wearable_belt2}, and mask \cite{wearable_mask1, wearable_mask2, SilentMask, Masquare} wearable devices also exist.\par
+Among research on other sensor modalities, Vargas et al. \cite{Brainwear} developed an open-source electroencephalography (EEG) sensing module with a state-of-the-art analog front end that is pin- and protocol-compatible with popular ecosystems in the wearable and DIY communities.
+The goal was to facilitate broad use of EEG sensing in multimodal smart garments.
+They conducted an evaluation experiment with a proof-of-concept application of the system in a normal baseball cap.
+They concluded that the system achieved similar levels of recognition to those in other neuroscience studies with dedicated instruments.
+R\"{o}ddiger et al. \cite{earables} conducted a study with seven different commercially available ``earables'' that are targeted at daytime usage: to investigate their comfort and wearability during sleep, they were all worn by 14 study participants.
+The results showed that devices occupying more space in the outer ear canal with rigid parts are less desirable.
+Vekemans et al. \cite{MOTUS} implemented ``MOTUS,'' a prototype watch-back tactile display that conveys emotions, to explore the potential for emotional expression by applying tactile texture patterns to the wrist.
+A preliminary guessability study with the prototype showed agreement between the texture patterns and the users' interpretation of emotions.
+Zhou et al. \cite{CoRSA} developed ``CoRSA,'' a lightweight system that supplements existing sports apparel having cardiorespiratory monitoring capabilities with system-in-package (SiP) and system-on-chip (SoC) sensors, which are popular in the wearable computing community.
+Other studies have examined wearable devices based on rings \cite{wearable_ring1, wearable_ring2, TypingRing, ElectroRing}, belts \cite{wearable_belt1, SmartBelt, WaistonBeltX, wearable_belt2}, and masks \cite{wearable_mask1, wearable_mask2, SilentMask, Masquare}.\par